traefik/traefik/docs/user-guide/kubernetes.md

 If you were to visit example.com/static the request would then be passed onto static.otherdomain.com/static and static.otherdomain.com would receive the request with the Host header being static.otherdomain.com.

+Note: The per ingress annotation overides whatever the global value is set to.
+So you could set `disablePassHostHeaders` to true in your toml file and then enable passing the host header per ingress if you wanted.